xen-troops/moulin/docs/rouge.rst

 You need to install the `mtools` package to work with `vfat`.

 :code:`items:` section is optional.
-It defines :code:`remote:local` mapping of files that should be presented on newly created filesystem. :code:`remote` part is how the file will be named on new filesystem, while :code:`local` is a path on your disk.
+It defines :code:`remote:local` mapping of files that should be presented on the newly created filesystem. :code:`remote` part is how the file will be named on the new filesystem, while :code:`local` is a path on your disk.
 You can specify parent folders for :code:`remote` and these folders will be created on the destination filesystem.
-You may specify not only files but directories also.
-If the local directory contains subdirectories, they will be created unders the :code:`remote` directory.
+You may specify not only files but also directories.
+If the local directory contains subdirectories, they will be created under the :code:`remote` directory.
 Older versions of `rouge` used :code:`files:` as the name of the section.
 This name is still possible to use, but it is deprecated.
-Also only :code:`items:` can contain directories.
+Also, only :code:`items:` can contain directories.

-:code:`size` is optional. `rouge` will calculate total file size and add some space for the filesystem metadata to determine block size.
+:code:`size` is optional. `rouge` will calculate the total file size and add some space for the filesystem metadata to determine the block size.
-You can increase size, if wish.
+You can increase the size if you wish.

 :code:`sparse` is optional.
-If it set to to :code:`false`, filesystem image will be copied in non-sparse mode.
-This may increase final image size on disk and processing time.
-Use this option only when absolutely necessary, i.e when some piece of software (like bootloader) depends on values in un-allocated sectors.
+If it is set to :code:`false`, the filesystem image will be copied in non-sparse mode.
+This may increase the final image size on disk and processing time.
+Use this option only when absolutely necessary, i.e, when some piece of software (like a bootloader) depends on values in unallocated sectors.

 GUID Partition Table (GPT) block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This block type defines GPT along with all partitions.
-In most cases this is will be your top-level block definition.
+In most cases, this will be your top-level block definition.
 It can (and should) include other blocks, including other GPT.
-Inner GPT can come in handy in cases when you are creating image that holds data for multiple virtual machines and wish to provide VM with own GPT.
+Inner GPT can come in handy in cases when you are creating an image that holds data for multiple virtual machines and wish to provide each VM with its own GPT.

 .. code-block:: yaml